solliancenet/MCW-MLOps/README.md

 - Frictionless model delivery between Data Scientists and App Developers (ML Ops + DevOps)
 - What are the benefits of ONNX besides model portability?
 Are there performance benefits?
 - How to monitor the model performance once it is deployed
-- Want to use PyTorch for deep learning

 ### Hands-on lab *(this will go in the readme and in the HOL document)*